ZhaoshuoYang/SLAM/README.md

 # SLAM: Segment overlapping objects with SLIME and SAM
 ![image](https://github.com/user-attachments/assets/252e3d93-bb06-4979-93d9-436792f29126)

+This is a project based on SLIME and SAM for single-sample overlap image segmentation.
+Looking forward to helping you!
 # Setup
 To begin using SLAM, you first need to create a virtual environment and install the dependencies using the following commands:
 ```python